Icelandic Clothing & Fashion Brands

 Herrafataverzlun Kormáks & Skjaldar

-Another institution, Kormákur & Skjöldur have long ago ensured that in the hearts and minds of any even remotely traditionally fashion-conscious male in the greater Reykjavík area, they are the one, the only and the ultimate.
+Another institution, Kormákur & Skjöldur, has long ago ensured that in the hearts and minds of any even remotely traditionally fashion-conscious male in the greater Reykjavík area, they are the one, the only, and the ultimate.
 And with good reason: entering the store itself is like a rite of passage.

 They gently ask you what you’re looking for today.
 If you say a bow tie, you will be gently directed towards the bow ties.
 If you say a suit, you will be gently directed towards a cavernous space where choice paralysis will soon overtake you; there is simply too much beautiful clothing on offer for you to parse it properly.